-The most relevant feature in my opinion is the possibility of creating a task using a mobile app, and recording it using voice recognition in order to generate a report, which is extremely convenient.
-We didn't have this kind of feature before, which obviously implies changing behaviour, but which is also very interesting and entertaining for technicians.
+The most relevant feature, in my opinion, is the possibility of creating a task using a mobile app, and recording it using voice recognition in order to generate a report, which is extremely convenient.
+We didn't have this kind of feature before, which obviously implies changing behavior, but which is also very interesting and entertaining for technicians.

 As for me, I mainly use the analytics feature, which is supposed to evolve very soon to become a real-time tool.
 Saint Gobain Sekurit, and in particular the automotive branch, is engaged in a continuous improvement process (WCM).
-The structuring I was talking about earlier makes it possible to obtain a much more powerful analytics tool, since it provides a unique and common structuring for all the factories, which was not the case before.
+The structuring I was talking about earlier makes it possible to obtain a much more powerful analytics tool since it provides a unique and common structuring for all the factories, which was not the case before.
 We are still in the project phase, but I hope to quickly benefit from a transversal analysis tool, in order to be able to monitor several plants at the same time.
-For the moment, I can only monitor them one by one case, and I am looking forward to benefit from this possible evolution.
+For the moment, I can only monitor them one by one case, and I am looking forward to benefiting from this possible evolution.
 Mobility Work is a very useful tool which allows us to study in a very macroscopic way the state of health of the maintenance of our plants in real time, or even delayed by one hour.

 Which feature, which is not available yet, would you like to see developed first on the CMMS?